 CPT codes are the main data code set used by physicians, hospitals, laboratories and other health care professionals to report separately-payable clinical laboratory and pathology services for reimbursement purposes.
 The CPT coding system is maintained and updated on an annual basis by the American Medical Association.
-We believe there are existing codes that describe nearly all of the other steps in our testing process.
+Although there is no specific code applicable to the specific CTC testing we perform, such as the enumeration/capture component of our OncoCEE-BR test, we believe there are existing codes that describe nearly all of the other steps in our testing process.
 We currently use a combination of different codes to bill for our testing and analysis.
 Many of the CPT codes used to bill for molecular pathology tests such as those planned in our OncoCEE-LU test were significantly revised by the CPT Code Editorial Panel effective January 1, 2013.
 These new codes replace the more general "stacking" codes that were previously used to bill for these services with more test-specific codes.
 In the Physician Fee Schedule Rule issued in November 2012, CMS stated that it had determined it would pay for the new codes as clinical laboratory tests under the Medicare Clinical Laboratory Fee Schedule.
 CMS has also started a process to "gapfill" the new codes.
 In other words, it will ask each of the MACs to determine a reasonable price for each of the new codes.